vitoriars/vitoriars/README.md

 ## 💻 Some of my Projects
 - **[Spotify dataset analysis](https://github.com/vitoriars/mini-projeto-analise-e-limpeza)**: A complete analysis of a dataset from Spotify, from cleaning to plot.

+- **[Costumer reviews EDA and prediction](https://github.com/vitoriars/EDA-and-prediction)**: An exploratoy dara analysis of a dataset containing reviews from costumers

+- **[Fake news detector](https://github.com/vitoriars/fake-news-detector)**: A fake news classifier using Pycaret

 - **[NLP trainee project](https://github.com/vitoriars/Projeto-Final-NLP)**: A project developed for the NLP area, containing a Machine Learning task with sentiment analysis and word vectors.

 -  **[Internal classes - NLP](https://github.com/turing-usp/Aulas-NLP)**: Classes given to the NLP area of Turing USP.
 Some of the themes: